awsdocs/aws-directory-service-admin-guide/doc_source/join_windows_instance.md

-# Manually Add a Windows Instance \(Simple AD and Microsoft AD\)<a name="join_windows_instance"></a>
+# Manually Join a Windows Instance<a name="join_windows_instance"></a>

-To manually join an existing Amazon EC2 Windows instance to a Simple AD or AWS Directory Service for Microsoft Active Directory directory, the instance must be launched as specified in [Launching an Instance \(Simple AD and Microsoft AD\)](launching_instance.md)\.
+To manually join an existing Amazon EC2 Windows instance to a Simple AD or AWS Directory Service for Microsoft Active Directory directory, the instance must be launched as specified in [Seamlessly Join a Windows EC2 Instance](launching_instance.md)\.

-**To join a Windows instance to a Simple AD or Microsoft AD directory**
+**To join a Windows instance to a Simple AD or AWS Managed Microsoft AD directory**

 1. Connect to the instance using any Remote Desktop Protocol client\.